ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

   ```
 5. Click the green check box next to the name of the collapsible section
 6. Open the collapsible section (if it isn't already) by clicking on the open/close arrow to the left of the collapsible section name
-7. Drag the `Status by Region` pie chart and the `Status Code by Location` map into the body of the `Client Geography` section
+7. Drag the `Status by Region` pie chart and the `Status Code by Location` map into the body below the `Client Geography` collapsible section

 Now save the dashboard by clicking on the `Save` button in the upper-right.